 As a condition for receiving enhanced federal funds under the Families First Coronavirus Response Act, states are maintaining continuous enrollment of all Medicaid enrollees, and many states have also paused Children’s Health Insurance Program (CHIP) renewals and disenrollments.
-The continuous enrollment requirement will be discontinued when the COVID-19 public health emergency (PHE) ends and states resume processing pending renewals.
+The continuous enrollment requirement ended on March 31, 2023, and many states have begun to process pending renewals.
+The unwinding of the federal continuous coverage enrollment (from this point forward referred to as “unwinding”) requires states to redetermine Medicaid eligibility for more than 90 million beneficiaries, which will result in a high risk of eligible individuals losing Medicaid or CHIP coverage due to administrative or procedural reasons.

 Estimates suggest that 37.3 million children currently enrolled in Medicaid and CHIP are protected by the federal continuous coverage requirement and that 6.7 million children could lose Medicaid coverage and/or not successfully transition to CHIP or Marketplace coverage for which they might be eligible when the PHE ends.
 Partnering with community-based organizations (CBOs), family-led organizations and individuals with lived experience is an effective strategy for states to communicate and assist people with managing the potential coverage impact at the end of the PHE.